herna236/News-site/readme.txt

 with this app you are able to click on links to newsites and read stories that do not neccisarily have a comment section. my app allows users to comment on the articles, like other users comments, and have a list of favorite articles.

-The title of my site is arhnews. it is deployed at https://capstone2-y1e6.onrender.com/

 I used javaScript to handle the favorite buttons and like buttons.
 I chose this becuase it doesnt require a page refresh.  the change is reflected on the button and JS and an AJAX request.
 I chose to use flask_login to handle my user login and authication.
 I used this becuase it really streamlines the code and makes